 7. Conversations with Company Representatives

-The most direct point of contact you have with customers is your in-person interactions.
-These conversations that take place in your stores have an immediate impact on the customer's purchase decision.
+Your sales interactions are the most direct point of contact with customers.
+These conversations, which take place virtually with sales reps and in your stores, have an immediate impact on the customer's purchase decision.

 8. Pricing Page

-It’s so exasperating when I want to buy a product, land on the pricing page, and all I see is “request a quote,” “schedule a demo,” or something similar.
-This is a turn-off and word on the street is that many people think the same.
+I feel exasperated when I want to buy a product, land on the pricing page, and all I see is “request a quote,” “schedule a demo,” or something similar.
+This is a turn-off; word on the street is that many people feel the same.

 If you have a pricing page for your product, be transparent and put up the pricing.
 If you have no intention of displaying your price, make that clear on the homepage and avoid surprising customers with the extra step of reaching out for a quote or demo.